blackwell-systems/mdfx/docs/parser-design.md

 - Manual tag matching logic
 - Need to handle edge cases explicitly

-**Verdict:** State machine is the right choice for utf8fx's use case.
+**Verdict:** State machine is the right choice for mdfx's use case.

 ---